Yetangitu/books/README.md

   $ nbook -T 'The Odyssey' -A 'Homer'

-A case-insensitive pattern search using an X11-based interface
+A case-insensitive pattern search using an X11-based interface; use bittorrent (-u) when downloading files

-  $ xbook -t 'the odyssey' -a 'homer'
+  $ xbook -u y -t 'the odyssey' -a 'homer'

 Do a fulltext search over the Title, Author, Series, Periodical and Publisher fields, showing the results in a terminal-based checklist for download after preview (-w)